1996 Florida Gators football team: No. 12 LSU

-Auburn
+No. 16 Auburn

 Next was another ranked team, as 16th ranked Auburn came to Gainesville.
 The first half may have been closer than most would have expected, as Auburn kicked a field goal late to trail just 21–10.
 But that would be it for the Tigers as the Gators reeled off 30 unanswered points en route to a 51–10 win.

 Like the LSU game, the Gators scored quick and often, amassing over 600 yards of offense and holding Auburn to just 173 yards.
 Danny Wuerffel again threw for 3 touchdowns and ran for another for the red-hot Florida offense.
 Taylor ran for 110 yards on 14 carries.